RocketDerp/April14_2025/June19_2025/Bible_High_Road_ICE_etc.md

 &nbsp;

-MAGA clams to be super Christian, the Trump Bible, the 10 commandments in school.
-Hove it up their ass, that's the high road.
+MAGA claims to be super Christian, the Trump Bible, the 10 commandments in school.
+Shove it (better interpretaton) up their ass, that's the high road.

 ## Love thy Enemy